2007 National Assembly for Wales election

-The 2007 National Assembly for Wales election was held on Thursday 3 May 2007 to elect members to the National Assembly for Wales.
+An election for the National Assembly for Wales was held on Thursday 3 May 2007 to elect members to the National Assembly for Wales.
 It was the third general election.
 On the same day local elections in England and Scotland, as well as the Scottish Parliament election took place.
 This election was preceded by the previous Assembly election in 2003.

 The election saw Plaid Cymru make gains at the expense of Labour, although Labour remain the largest party in the Assembly, as they have since it began.
 Plaid stated they would make a referendum on devolving further powers to the National Assembly a condition for a coalition.
 Wales reported that senior civil servants before the election were preparing for three possible coalition administrations: Labour/Liberal Democrat, Labour/Plaid Cymru or Plaid Cymru/Liberal Democrat/Conservative.

 Discussions between Plaid Cymru, the Conservatives and the Liberal Democrats to form a "Rainbow" Coalition broke down, and a coalition was eventually agreed upon between Labour and Plaid Cymru.